drcscodes/drcs.codes/res/ai/slides/problem-solving.md

 - `node.STATE`: the state to which the node corresponds;
 - `node.PARENT`: the node in the tree that generated this node;
 - `node.ACTION`: the action that was applied to the parent’s state to generate this node;
 - `node.PATH-COST`: the total cost of the path from the initial state to this node.
-In math- ematical formulas, we use $g(node)$ as a synonym for PATH-COST.
+In mathematical formulas, we use $g(node)$ as a synonym for PATH-COST.

 Frontier is a **queue** with operations: